ksalic/hippo-custom-session-pool-demo/README.md

-# hippo-custom-session-pool-demo
-Hippo CMS demo in how to use Custom Session Pools with the HST
+# Hippo CMS demo in how to use Custom Session Pools with the HST

-#Custom Session Pools

 Introduction
 Case Study